 The California AG’s comments are a departure from Global Regulators on the treatment of Session Cookies under the CCPA.

-In the lead up to the publication of the Final Regulations, the AG entertained 1000’s of comments.
+CCPA and Session Cookies – In the lead-up to the publication of the Final Regulations, the AG entertained thousands of comments.
 Many commenters asked about whether “session cookies” were personal information.

 “Exempt session cookies from CCPA’s definition of ‘unique personal identifier.’
 Session cookies are required for many websites to function and, unlike persistent cookies and tracking cookies, are automatically deleted by a browser when the user closes the browser.”